All characters you can unlock in Genshin Impact

 Source: SonyChongyun using Spirit Blade — Cloud-Parting Star.

-Each Genshin Impact character has Passive Talents that automatically work without you doing anything along with special Elemental Burst attacks that correspond with their element type.
+Each Genshin Impact character has Passive Talents that automatically work without you doing anything, along with special Elemental Burst attacks that correspond with their element type.
 We've listed these characters in alphabetical order.
-Each character has one Passive Talent when you acquire them, but you can unlock more by leveling up.
+When you acquire them, each character has one Passive Talent, but you can unlock more by leveling up.

 Stat guide